celery/celery/docs/internals/deprecation.rst

-Note that the new :class:`~celery.Task` class no longer uses classmethods for these methods:
+Note that the new :class:`~celery.Task` class no longer uses :func:`classmethod` for these methods:

     - delay
     - apply_async